USMLE Step 1 Guide for Indian Medical Students (2026)

 Starting during MBBS (Years 3–4)

-Best for: Students at progressive institutions who have time for 1–2 hours of USMLE prep daily alongside regular studies.
+Best for students at progressive institutions who have time for 1-2 hours of USMLE prep daily alongside regular studies.
+Content is fresh from lectures, but clinical rotations make consistent daily study difficult.

 Starting during internship